How To Block Crochet – A Step By Step Tutorial On Wet & Steam Blocking

 - If your project is crocheted with acrylic yarn and you want it to have a beautiful drape (a shawl for example), steam blocking is necessary.

-- If you made minor mistakes in your design and shape, blocking will help fix it ( curled corners and edges caused by tight tension, or uneven edges caused by missing out a stitch)
+- If you made minor mistakes in your design and shape, blocking will help fix them ( curled corners and edges caused by tight tension, or uneven edges caused by missing out a stitch)

 - When working with lacy crochet patterns you will need to block the project to relax the stitches and reveal the pattern.